 Gartner’s recent report ‘Now Tech: End-User Experience Management, Q3 2020’ provides valuable insight into the evolution of digital experience monitoring technologies.
 The research suggests that I&O leaders must use Digital Experience Monitoring (DEM) solutions to optimize user experience across application environments and align technology KPIs to business metrics.

-The post pandemic workforce is expected to remain remote for a while.
+The post-pandemic workforce is expected to remain remote for a while.
 In such a case, many organizations have, and are expected to make several changes to adapt.
-For instance, more and more companies would want to gain better visibility into connectivity, endpoints and application performance to ensure productivity is not hampered.
-By 2025, it is expected that 70% of digital business initiatives will require business leaders to report on business metrics from digital experience.
+For instance, more and more companies would want to gain better visibility into connectivity, endpoints, and application performance to ensure productivity is not hampered.
+By 2025, it is expected that 70% of digital business initiatives will require business leaders to report on business metrics from the digital experience.

-Adopting the right technology can help monitor availability, performance and quality of experience an end user receives when they interact with an application and its supporting infrastructure.
-With the help of such technologies, organizations can gain comprehensive view into end-user experience, analyze business outcomes, and take measures to improve performance.
+Adopting the right technology can help monitor the availability, performance, and quality of experience an end-user receives when they interact with an application and its supporting infrastructure.
+With the help of such technologies, organizations can gain a comprehensive view into end-user experience, analyze business outcomes, and take measures to improve performance.

 Ideally, digital device experience should be analyzed in the context of the capabilities and primary objectives of its subcomponent technologies, such as: